DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

 We made a mistake of using [Kryo](https://github.com/EsotericSoftware/kryo) as our serializer instead of JSON/XML.
 Having to maintain same version of JARs across the services proved difficult and we had to revamp our entire build system [detailed in another post](http://www.deepakvadgama.com/projects/build-automation).

-Alternative was to split the POJO JAR itself into multiple subsets, but it wasn't feasible at the time.
+Alternative was to split the JAR (holding data classes) itself into multiple subsets, but it was not feasible at the time.

 Choosing serialization format can be tricky.